Case of Juana Rivas

 The first judicial order was in December 2016, forcing Juana Rivas to hand over her children to their habitual residence in Italy, which was ratified by the Granada Court in April 2017.
 In July of that same year, a new date was set for the delivery of the children, which happened in August, when they returned to Italy, where they remained thereafter after a search and arrest warrant was issued against Rivas.
-In July 2018, Juana Rivas was sentenced to five years in prison and the payment of a compensation.
+In July 2018, Juana Rivas was sentenced to five years in prison and payment of compensation.

 Context

 Previous complaints

 Juana Rivas and Francisco Arcuri met in 2004 in London and they dated for three years, with Arcuri moving to Spain.

-In 2009, Rivas and Arcuri had a domestic dispute in which Juana Rivas suffered from hand damage, filling a complaint for abuse against Arcuri.
-Arcuri also denounced her for mistreatment as he had injuries in his thigh and neck.
-Both reached an agreement in which Arcuri admitted a crime of injuries and he was sentenced to three months in prison and a restraining order of one year and three months.
-He later said to regret this agreement.
+In 2009, Rivas and Arcuri had a domestic dispute where Juana Rivas suffered from hand damage, filing a complaint for abuse against Arcuri.
+Arcuri also accused Rivas of abuse, as he had injuries to his thigh and neck.
+Both reached an agreement in which Arcuri admitted to criminal causes causing injury, and he was sentenced to three months in prison and a restraining order of one year and three months.
+He later said he regretted this agreement.

-Arcuri would not enter prison and, after a year of separation and in breach of the restraining order, Juana and Arcuri started back living together again in the small town of Carloforte, on the island of San Pietro, in Sardinia, where they had a second child.
+Arcuri would not enter prison and, after a year of separation and in breach of the restraining order, Rivas and Arcuri started living together again in the small town of Carloforte, on the island of San Pietro, in Sardinia, where they had a second child.